|

 Shocking Development

-and was unaware of my danger.
-The moment I touched the chassis of
+and so I was unaware of my danger.
+The moment I touched the

 the radio, I received a very severe